WildCodeSchool/java-katas/README.md

-# Sum of Odds
+# Only Odds

-Create a methods which returns the sum of all odd values contained in an integer array.
+Create a methods which filter the values of an Integer list and only keeps odds.